maxhbr/LDBcollector/md/Watcom-1.0.md

     exercise of Google\\8217s patent rights and is therefore prohibited at Google." (source: [Google OSS
     Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))

+-   **↓**This software licenses which is NOT OKAY for Fedora.
+Nothing in Fedora is permitted to use this license.
+It is either non-free or deprecated. (source: [Fedora Project Wiki](https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing "Fedora Project Wiki"))

 URLs
 ----